Meet Our Team of Heroes

 Margaret has always had a soft spot for dogs, especially dachshunds.
 She lives with her husband and rescue dog, Jesscie, a dachshund/pit bull mix.
 Margaret’s daughter, an elementary school teacher, will act as a consultant for our video production.

 Margaret has given her unwavering support of HERO since it was just a spark of an idea and her continued dedication will ensure our success.
+Initially she served as Treasurer and she continues to serve as a Member.

 Kelly agreed to serve on HERO’s Board because she is a huge believer in the importance of social/emotional education.
 Teaching children about animal issues is a wonderful way to foster empathy and inclusion and teaching children to properly care for animals provides an incredible benefit to the animals.
 Kelly has seen how social/emotional learning has fallen aside due to the current education system’s academic benchmarks that must be met.
 Students themselves have a lot of pressure to meet challenging standards in all academic areas, which tends to create anxiety and leads to a lack of empathy skills.
 Learning about kindness and care for animals will provide the missing link for a well-rounded education.